Gvistic/Asailify/README.md

 ## How

-When a user(s) joins the server, changes avatar, role changes, and or logs in after a period of inactivity Asailify will scan the user(s) avatar/profile against a blacklist.
+When a user(s) joins the server, user changes avatar, role changes, and or logs in after a period of inactivity, Asailify will scan the user(s) avatar/profile against a blacklist.
 Staff can add onto to the blacklist with commands or manually scan user(s).
 See full list of commands below.

 ## Why